 Christian Bok, in his book of poetry, Eunoia, dedicates a section of his long poem to each vowel.
 In each segment, Bok uses only that vowel, as in the example below.
 For today's writing exercise, write a poem in which you use only one vowel.

+Your irony doesn’t please me a bit, replied the other, and you’ll not learn a thing.
 Check out Raymond Queneau’s tale about three alert peas.
 Yes, peas.
 “A Story as You Like It” meets hypertext here.
+Read/create/enjoy.

 Here’s an exercise in Oulipo.
 I got it from the book Oulipo Compendium by Harry Matthews.
 Your mission: Write a left-handed lipogram.
 This is a poem in which you may use only the keys on the left-side of your computer keyboard.

 Rereading the Oulipo Compendium tonight.
 Here are some lines that caught my eye.
 They’re from Queneau’s 100,000,000,000,000 Poems.
 The poems of this sequence are sonnets–of a sort.
 The lines of these sonnets are interchangeable.
-In other words, line 11 of any sonnet could be exchanged with line 11 of any of the other sonnets in the sequence.
-Queneau used mathematics to create his own brand of formalism, resulting in some cool and surreal experiments.
+In other words, line 11 of any sonnet could be exchanged with line 11 of any of the other sonnets inContinue reading “100,000,000,000,000 Poems by Raymond Queneau”